Vivaldi, Divina Stella

 IV.
 Alleluja

-Concerto for strings in F major RV 156
+Concerto for violin and strings in D major RV 222 (excerpt)

 In turbato mare irato